myceles/myceles.github.io/index.md

 Security Cookies.
 We use Security Cookies for security purposes.
 Use of Data

-## Our applications uses the collected data for various purposes:
+## Our applications use the collected data for various purposes:

-To provide and maintain the Service
+- To provide and maintain the Service
-To notify you about changes to our Service
+- To notify you about changes to our Service
-To allow you to participate in interactive features of our Service when you choose to do so To provide customer care and support
+- To allow you to participate in interactive features of our Service when you choose to do so
+- To provide customer care and support
-To provide analysis or valuable information so that we can improve the Service To monitor the usage of the Service
+- To provide analysis or valuable information so that we can improve the Service
+- To monitor the usage of the Service
-To detect, prevent and address technical issues Transfer Of Data
+- To detect, prevent and address technical issues
+- Transfer Of Data

 Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.